Vision Examples in the Automotive Industry

 Check for the misalignment of O-rings before press fitting in the assembly process of EGR (Exhaust Gas Recirculation) valves.
 Conventionally, presence and misalignment were checked only visually before press fitting.
 The inspection was not reliable because the O-rings were hard to see.

-The introduction of a vision system into the inspection process achieves reliable automatic 100% inspection without errors.
+The introduction of machine vision into the inspection process achieves reliable automatic 100% inspection without errors.
 The XG-X/CV-X Series offers a profile search function, PatternTrax, to achieve stable detection regardless of variations in the background colors.
 The ultra-compact camera (12 mm square) and side view attachment enable installation in tight spaces.

 Seating confirmation of targets inside hot forging molds